 ▪ It is collimated which means it travels in a single direction with very little divergence even over long distances.

-▪ It is monochromatic, consisting of one colour or narrow range of colours.
+▪ It is monochromatic, consisting of one color or a narrow range of colors.

 ▪ It is coherent, which means the entire light waves move in phase together in both space and time ie. Same frequency.